mgroves/realworld-aspnet-couchbase/README.md

 * [Couchbase Capella (or Couchbase Server)](https://www.couchbase.com/developers/) - NoSQL database
 * [Mediatr](https://github.com/jbogard/MediatR)
 * Other good things to understand: BCrypt, NUnit, TestContainers.net, JSON serialization, REST APIs, dependency injection, SQL

+## Project Organization

+* *Conduit.Web* - This is the most important project.
+It's where the actual implementation is.
+The project is "sliced" by feature as much as possible.
+That is, grouping together objects with common functionality.

+  * *Models* folder - this is where data access objects are kept.
+These objects are used only for database interaction.
+  * *Sliced* folders - these contain ASP.NET Core Controller(s), Mediatr request, response, and handler classes, viewmodels, and services for the functionality of the slice.
+    * Auth - Authorization/authentication, JWT, registration, and login.
+    * ...more on the way...

+* *Conduit.Tests* - Automated tests for Conduit.Web.
+  * *Fakes* folder - this contains Fakes that may be used by unit tests.
+  * *Unit* folder - this is where unit tests live.
+The folder structure within mirrors the Conduit.Web folders as much as possible.
+  * *Integration* folder - this is where integration tests (will) live.
+The folder structure within mirrors the Conduit.Web folders as much as possible.

+* *Conduit.Migrations* - Automated creation of database structures.
+This project uses NoSqlMigrator (see below).

 This Conduit implementation is being being [live on Twitch](https://twitch.tv/matthewdgroves).
 You can follow along with the [recordings on YouTube](https://www.youtube.com/watch?v=HiRj5ntqiXk&list=PLZWwU1YVRehL0psJRk35x8evMeeGAFwBa).